cmeireis/mlappproject/README.md

 - app.py contacts sklearn model as described above in introduction.
 - Dockerfile includes items for docker container.
 - Makefile defines a set of tasks to be executed.
-- circleci / config.yml is the automation for build test deploy part of this project.
 - requirements.txt is the file that defines the python package requirements to run this project.
 - run_docker.sh is used to build the docker container for this project.
 - upload_docker.sh is used to upload docker container built localy to docker repository.